ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled only for r1p0, it is fixed in r2p0.

 -  ``ERRATA_X2_1916945``: This applies errata 1916945 workaround to Cortex-X2
    CPU.
-This needs to be enabled for revisions r0p0 and r1p0, it is fixed in r2p0.
+This needs to be enabled only for revisions r0p0 and r1p0 of the CPU, it is fixed in r2p0.

 -  ``ERRATA_X2_1917258``: This applies errata 1917258 workaround to Cortex-X2
    CPU.
-This needs to be enabled for revisions r0p0 and r1p0, it is fixed in r2p0.
+This needs to be enabled only for revisions r0p0 and r1p0 of the CPU, it is fixed in r2p0.

 -  ``ERRATA_X2_1927200``: This applies errata 1927200 workaround to Cortex-X2
    CPU.
-This needs to be enabled for revisions r0p0 and r1p0, it is fixed in r2p0.
+This needs to be enabled only for revisions r0p0 and r1p0 of the CPU, it is fixed in r2p0.

 -  ``ERRATA_X2_1934260``: This applies errata 1934260 workaround to Cortex-X2
    CPU.
-This needs to be enabled only for revision r1p0, it is fixed in r2p0.
+This needs to be enabled only for revision r1p0 of the CPU, it is fixed in r2p0.

 -  ``ERRATA_X2_2002765``: This applies errata 2002765 workaround to Cortex-X2
    CPU.
-This needs to be enabled for revisions r0p0, r1p0, and r2p0 of the CPU, it is still open.
+This needs to be enabled only for revisions r0p0, r1p0 and r2p0 of the CPU, it is fixed in r2p1.

--  ``ERRATA_X2_2083908``: This applies errata 2083908 workaround to Cortex-X2
-   CPU.
-This needs to be enabled for revision r2p0 of the CPU, it is still open.

 -  ``ERRATA_X2_2017096``: This applies errata 2017096 workaround to Cortex-X2
    CPU.
 This needs to be enabled only for revisions r0p0, r1p0 and r2p0 of the